jwplayer/ott-web-app/CONTRIBUTING.md

 ## Git Commit Guidelines (conventional changelog)

 We use the conventional changelog thereby defining very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we allow us the git commit messages to **generate the change log**.
+But also, we allow the git commit messages to **generate the change log**.

 ### Commit Message Format